 Overcoming Financial Vulnerability among Newcomers

-This community based research study provides valuable evidence on financial knowledge, vulnerabilities, practices and financial service needs among vulnerable newcomers in Toronto.
+This community based research study provides valuable evidence on financial knowledge, vulnerabilities, practices and financial service needs among newcomers (recently arrived immigrants and refugees) in Toronto.

 Our Research Goals and Methods